Learning objectives

 Stack

 A Stack is a Last In, First Out (LIFO) data structure, which means that the most recently added element is the first one to be removed.
 Think of it like a stack of pancakes where you can only add or remove on the top.
-The basic Stack commands are push (add on top), pop (remove from top), and peek (see what is on top without removing it)
+The basic stack operations are push (add on top), pop (remove from top), and peek (see what is on top without removing it).

 public class Main {